ibexa/documentation-developer/docs/api/rest_api_usage.md

 - [moving a Location and its subtree](rest_api_reference/rest_api_reference.html#managing-content-move-subtree)
 - [swapping a Location with another](rest_api_reference/rest_api_reference.html#managing-content-swap-location)

-## Request payloads
+## Request body

-Several resources need data.
-While some short scalar parameters can be passed in the URIs or as GET parameters, some resources needs heavier structured payloads, in particular the ones to create (`POST`) or update (`PATCH`) items.
+While some short scalar parameters can be passed in the URIs or as GET parameters, some resources needs heavier structured payloads passed in the request body, in particular the ones to create (`POST`) or update (`PATCH`) items.
 In the [REST API reference](rest_api_reference/rest_api_reference.html), request payload examples are given when needed.

 One example is the [creation of an authentication session](rest_api_authentication.md#establishing-a-session).

-When creating a Content, the payload can be complex if the ContentType has some [Image](field_types_reference/imagefield.md) or [BinaryFile](field_types_reference/binaryfilefield.md) fields.
+When creating a Content, the payload is particular if the ContentType has some [Image](field_types_reference/imagefield.md) or [BinaryFile](field_types_reference/binaryfilefield.md) fields as files need to be attached.
+See the example of a [script uploading images](#creating-content-with-binary-attachments) below.

+See the [Search section](#search) below for another example of request body where query grammar .

 ### Creating content with binary attachments
 https://doc.ibexa.co/en/latest/api/creating_content_with_binary_attachments_via_rest_api/